krikelin/SpotifyApps/README.md

 	* Creating the Spotify UI components as following:
 		Specialised Table view.

-	* Created the outline of the extension infrastructure, derived classes 'SPActivity', not unlike Android infrastructure.
+	* Created the outline of the extension infrastructure, derived classes 'Activity', not unlike Android infrastructure.

 Obstacles:
 	* Drawing remarks with flickering.
 Not all objects are behaving correctly.
 Mostly a problem by newbie experience of the framework.